Work with a charity abroad

 Volunteer abroad for free

-ICS is funded by the UK's Department for International Development.
-So unlike many other volunteer programmes, volunteers do not have to pay to take part.
+ICS is funded by the UK's Foreign, Commonwealth and Development Office (FCDO).
+So, unlike many other volunteer programmes, volunteers do not have to pay to take part.

 However, volunteers are expected to fundraise a minimum of £800.
 This is to demonstrate commitment as well as to help support the running of the programme.
 Volunteers contribution accounts for 10% of the cost of the programme.

 Volunteering overseas with ICS is a life-changing experience.

 You'll spend 10-12 weeks supporting a development project overseas as part of a team of British and local volunteers.

 You will live and work side-by-side with local volunteers and your host family.